csiro-crop-informatics/repset/README.md

 # Preliminaries

-The pipeline consists of several, partly dependent paths which facilitate the evaluation of aligners using either DNA-  or RNA-Seq data, either ~~real~~ (temporarily unavailable) or simulated.
+The pipeline consists of several, partly dependent paths which facilitate the evaluation of mappers using either DNA-  or RNA-Seq data, either ~~real~~ (temporarily unavailable) or simulated.
 The paths can be executed separately or in a single run.
 When running separately or re-running the pipeline the `-resume` flag ensures that previously computed results (or partial results) are re-used.

-~~Use the `--debug` flag to run the whole pipeline or part of it with reduced input data.~~ Default execution will simulate, align and evaluate reads from a small dataset (a single chromosome from the genome assembly of *A thaliana*)
+Default execution will simulate, align and evaluate reads from a small dataset (a single chromosome from the genome assembly of *A thaliana*).
+You can use the `--debug` flag to reduce compute requirements in trial runs on the default data set.

 # Running the pipeline